Last Updated: March 9, 2022

-At Willkie Farr & Gallagher LLP (“Willkie,” “we,” “our,” or “us”), we take our ethical, professional, and legal duties to protect the information that you provide us very seriously.
-We take all reasonable steps to ensure the data you provide us is secure, and will only process any personal data you provide us to the extent directed by you so we can provide you the legal services you have requested.
+At Willkie Farr & Gallagher LLP (“Willkie,” “we,” “our” or “us”), we take our ethical, professional and legal duties to protect the information that you provide us very seriously.
+We take all reasonable steps to ensure the data you provide us is secure, and will only process any personal data you provide us to provide you the legal services you have requested.

 Willkie’s GDPR Principles